roycoutts/torn-scripts/README.md

 # torn-scripts
-Collection of scripts for torn.com
+Collection of tampermonkey scripts for torn.com

+ - one-click-buy.js
+ allows items on market to be purchased with 1 click